rust-lang/this-week-in-rust/drafts/2015-06-22-this-week-in-rust.md

 *This Week in Rust* is openly developed [on GitHub](https://github.com/cmr/this-week-in-rust).
 If you find any errors or omissions in this week's issue, [please submit a PR](https://github.com/cmr/this-week-in-rust/pulls).

-This week's edition was edited by: WHO??
+This week's edition was edited by: Vikrant Chaudhary, mdinger, Andrew Gallant, and Brian Anderson

 # From Blogosphere